 Looking for more thoughts on aloneness?
 Read Taxonomy of Loneliness over at Survival by Book, by brilliant local writer and fellow Kilowatt Park aficionado Courtney Cook.
 Seriously, it’s fantastic.

-(there are no laurels
+crowned myself in evergreens (there are no laurels here).

-And as for the land,
+And as for the land, it’s never minded when any bird or wild thing

-added a voice
+added a voice to its own.

 Sure, I named myself Poet Laureate of Kilowatt Park, at least for 2022.
 But nothing would make me happier than to share that title with others.
 If you want to join me in this project, please let me know.
 Your poems, songs, choreography, watercolors, photos, stand-up routines, quilts, carvings, sketches, cakes, stories, and puppet shows about our neighborhood park are all welcome, and I’ll do what I can to help share them with the world.